4-Day Weather Forecast For Exmore - News Break

 Friday, May 28

-Chance rain showers in the day; while light rain likely during night
+Slight chance showers and thunderstorms then chance showers and thunderstorms in the day; while showers and thunderstorms likely during night

 - Light wind